airsonic/airsonic/README.md

 What is Libresonic?
 -----------------

-Libresonic is a free, web-based media streamer, providing ubiqutious access to your music.
+Libresonic is a free, web-based media streamer, providing ubiquitious access to your music.
 Use it to share your music with friends, or to listen to your own music while at work.
 You can stream to multiple players simultaneously, for instance to one player in your kitchen and another in your living room.

 Libresonic is designed to handle very large music collections (hundreds of gigabytes).
 Although optimized for MP3 streaming, it works for any audio or video format that can stream over HTTP, for instance AAC and OGG.
 By using transcoder plug-ins, Libresonic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.